starkinfra/sdk-python/README.md

 ### Query IssuingHolders

-You can query multiple holders according to filters.
+You can query multiple IssuingHolders according to filters.

 ```python
 import starkinfra